cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

    | incidents.cooldown_period_minutes                        | 2     | 5             |

-   > NOTE: Request an Occultus restart for properties that require it

 1. Navigate to **Health Log Analytics > Health Log Analytics Administration > Features** and set the following features: